 - Care for patients who are undergoing chemotherapy or radiation and develop symptoms of heart disease/cardiac dysfunction.

 - Ongoing long-term cardiovascular care to prevent, monitor and manage complications.

 - A full range of services offering personalized cardiac assessment using the latest diagnostic equipment and techniques.

-The Winship at Emory Cardio-Oncology Program is a collaborative effort between physicians at Winship Cancer Institute of Emory University and the Emory University Division of Cardiology, and researchers at the Nell Hodgson Woodruff School of Nursing led by Dr. Carolyn Reilly.
+The Winship at Emory Cardio-Oncology Clinic is a collaborative effort between physicians at Winship Cancer Institute of Emory University and the Emory University Division of Cardiology.

 We understand that this is a very stressful time.
 We welcome your questions and requests for help.
 Learn what to expect on your first visit.